ppy/osu-wiki/news/2025/2025-12-05-osu-world-cup-2025-semifinals-recap.md

 My illustration was built around the lyrics where ELISIA couldn't look away from the past despite knowing what is done cannot be undone.
 I wanted to portray ELISIA still treading forward with a burning passion.
 This is the part I felt most personally connected with as it accurately describes my relationship with creating art.
 Fire, loneliness, and lingering past were key words I thought about when I was drafting up my piece, which naturally led to the vibrant red colors I used.

 Overall, I think my drawing was pretty straightforward haha.
-Usually my art style is pretty messy so I had to really lock in knowing that it would be zoomed in a lot in the [intro video](https://youtu.be/_aiV-u_bMf4) done by ::Sakura006::{ user=10365024 } and [dimavh](https://osu.ppy.sh/users/15056040).
+Usually my art style is pretty messy so I had to really lock in knowing that it would be zoomed in a lot in the [intro video](https://youtu.be/_aiV-u_bMf4) done by ::Sakura006::{ user=10365024 } and ::dimavh::{ user=15056040 }.
 I hope players can appreciate the details of the hair because I spent a really long time on it :p

 ![sooky's illustration](/wiki/shared/news/2025-12-05-osu-world-cup-2025-semifinals-recap/sooky_illustration.jpg)